Mahendra Pal Singh (politician)

 Mahendra Pal Singh is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh of India.
 He represents the Pipraich (Assembly constituency) in Gorakhpur district of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Early life and education

 Singh was born 2 April 1963 in Purani Basti, Gorakhpur district of Uttar Pradesh to father Ram Vriksh Singh.
 In 1988, he married Premlata Singh, they have one son and one daughter.
-He belongs to Mall Saithwar community.
+He belongs to Saithwar community.
 In 1984, he attended Dig Vijay Nath Degree College (Gorakhpur University) and attained Graduation degree.
 He is also president of "Shree Satyanarayan Seva Trust".